pwwang/immunopipe/docs/faq.md

 # FAQ

+/// details | `immunopipe` command not found?

+Please make sure if you have installed `immunopipe` on the right `python`.
+If you have used `pip` to install `immunopipe`, make sure the `pip` is associated with the right `python`.

+You may try `/path/to/python -m pip install -U immunopipe` to ensure `immunopipe` is installed with the `python` you wanted.

+If `immunopipe` still can't be found from command line, try `/path/to/python -m immunopipe`.

+///

-/// details | Why I am getting "Error writing to connection:  No space left on device" while running [`ImmunarchLoading`](processes/ImmunarchLoading.md)?
+//// details | Why I am getting "Error writing to connection:  No space left on device" while running [`ImmunarchLoading`](processes/ImmunarchLoading.md)?

 If you are running the pipeline and it complains about "No space left on device" at `ImmunarchLoading`, and you are pretty sure that your working directory is way from full, then  it is likely that your temporary directory does not have enough space.
 This is because that the `ImmunarchLoading` process will create a temporary directory to store the intermediate files, and the default temporary directory is `/tmp`.
 Make sure that you have enough space in `/tmp` or you can change the temporary directory by setting the environment variable of the process: [`envs.tmpdir`](processes/ImmunarchLoading.md#environment-variables).